Hariram-6674/FitSync-LocalHost-Version/Readme.md

         - Email: ram.7844@proton.me
         - Password: password

 Now you are all set to explore and utilize FitSync to track and manage your fitness journey.
-If you encounter any issues or have questions, feel free to reach out to us.

 Happy fitness tracking! 🏋️‍♂️🏃‍♀️